stuerp/foo_input_pmd/README.md

 v0.2.0, 2023-xx-xx, *""*

-* Added: pmd_loop info tag
+* Added: pmd_loop_length info tag
-* Added: Seeking to a position in the current song
+* Added: Seeking to a position in the current song.
+* Added: Loop playing with or without fading.
 * Fixed: Files with Unicode filenames failed to load.
 * Fixed: Wrong specification of source buffer size.